 |Budget: $24 million||Financed by: Focus; Film4|

+Producer Duncan Kenworthy optioned the rights to the 1954 children’s novel The Eagle of the Ninth in 2004 and landed interest from Kevin Macdonald to direct the project.
+During development, Macdonald went off to helm State of Play (2009) and after spending two years on that picture, he returned to The Eagle.
 The Universal owned specialty division Focus Features, had a business model of financing niche arthouse fare for $6 – $8 million and $20 million for projects with more commercial appeal.
 The Eagle came in on the expensive end for Focus, with a $24 million budget and UK based Film4 contributed some capital to the production for UK broadcast rights.
 Focus retained all other worldwide rights and Focus Intl. pre-sold the movie to every territory except Japan, which would very much reduce their exposure to the budget.
 Pre-sales kicked off at the 2009 Cannes Film Festival and the hot project sold out every major market.

-The Eagle opened within expectations at $8,684,464.
-It placed #4 for the weekend led by Just Go With It.
+The Eagle opened within expectations at $8,684,464 — placing #4 for the weekend led by Just Go With It.
 Audiences gave The Eagle a troubling C+ cinemascore and it sank 58% the following weekend to $3,645,485.
 The film declined 56.5% in its third frame to $1,587,177 and promptly lost most of its theater count.
-The Eagle closed it domestic run with a poor $19,490,041.
+The Eagle closed its stateside run with a poor $19,490,041.
 Focus would see returned about $10.6 million after theaters take their percentage of the gross, which would leave much of the P&A costs in the red.

 The Eagle did not fare any better overseas, where it stalled with an $18,493,549 cume, across the many distributors who snatched up the pre-sales rights.
 The highest offshore gross was $4.5 million from the UK.